taiojia/playback/docs/environment.md

 * We assume that you have ceph installed, the cinder bachend default using ceph, the running instace default to using ceph as it's local storage.
 About ceph please visit: http://docs.ceph.com/docs/master/rbd/rbd-openstack/ or see the (Option)Ceph Guide below.
 * The playback node is the same as ceph-deploy node where can be login to each openstack node passwordless and sudo-passwordless
 * The playback node default using ~/.ssh/id_rsa ssh private key to logon remote server
-* You need to restart the `nova-compute`, `cinder-volume` and `glance-api` services if you have selected the ceph as that backend
+* You need to restart the `nova-compute`, `cinder-volume` and `glance-api` services to finalize the installation if you have selected the ceph as that backend
 * Playback support consistency groups for future use but the default LVM and Ceph driver does not support consistency groups yet because the consistency technology is not available at that storage level

 ## Define environment